liguowang/CrossMap/docs/index.rst

 assembly mapping to multiple locations to the new assembly will be split.
 For 12-columns BED files, all columns will be updated accordingly except the 4th column (name of bed line), 5th column (score value) and 9th column (RGB value describing the display color).
-12-column BED files usually define multiple blocks (e.g. exon); if any of the exons fails to map to a new assembly, the whole BED line is skipped.
+12-column BED files usually define multiple blocks (e.g. exons); if any of the exons fails to map to a new assembly, the whole BED line is skipped.

 The input BED file can be plain text file, compressed file with extension of .gz, .Z, .z,